mnmly/boilerplate2/README.md

 # mnml Boilerplate 2

-  Personal boilerplate to get stuff ready for running, building scripts by `browerify`, building css by `myth`
+  Personal boilerplate to get stuff ready for running, building scripts by `browserify`, and css by `myth`

 ## Installation